raowl/goapi/README.md

-# goapi
+# GoApi

-A work in progress to make practical golang api with good practices that serves as a base for my own projects.
-It needs mongodb running on the server.
+Simple RESTful JSON API in Golang and MongoDB.

-for creating your own key files inside config directory:
+For creating your own key files inside config directory:

 $ openssl genrsa -out demo.rsa 1024 # the 1024 is the size of the key we are generating
 $ openssl rsa -in demo.rsa -pubout > demo.rsa.pub

 ## Api examples: